OlympusDAO/cooler-loans-api/README.md

     - Each snapshot is based on the previous day's snapshot (where applicable), in combination with the loan events (e.g. repayment) from that day.
     - Loan events are processed in the order that they occur.
   - A Google Cloud Function (with a periodic trigger) determines the previous date for which the snapshot was generated, and generates from that day onwards.
-  - The snapshots are stored in Google Firestore
+  - The snapshots are stored in Google Cloud Storage and exposed through a BigQuery database.

 - `get`